cap-js/docs/node.js/cds-test.md

 await GET('/admin/Books', { auth: { username: 'alice', password: '' } })
 ```

-This is the same as setting the HTTP `Authorization` header with basic authentication:
+This is the same as setting the HTTP `Authorization` header with values for basic authentication:

 ::: code-group
 ```http [test.http]